 Shedding & Brumation: What to Expect

-Although they brumate naturally in the wild, milk snakes do not need to brumate in captivity, unless you want them to.
+Although they brumate naturally in the wild, milk snakes do not need to brumate when kept as pets, unless you want them to.
 This may be encouraged before breeding.

 How Much Do Mexican Milk Snakes Cost?